zabbix/zabbix/templates/san/netapp_aff_a700_http/README.md

 2\.
 Link the template to the host.

 3\.
-Customize macros values if needed.
+Customize macro values if needed.